 How do impervious (hard) surfaces impact lakes and streams?
 This publication was developed for waterfront property owners and local officials to help answer this question.
 It does not discuss all of the potential impacts of impervious surfaces; rather it primarily focuses on impacts to: waterfront property values, fishing, and wildlife.

 Healthy fish, abundant wildlife, and clear, clean water all depend on the decisions that we make on our waterfront properties.
-Learn about how impervious (hard) surfaces like impact fish, wildlife and waterfront property values.
+Learn about how impervious (hard) surfaces impact fish, wildlife and waterfront property values.

 Impervious Surfaces Materials: